 At Coors, they believe in responsible and controlled drinking, for which they have initiated several awareness programs.

-The Coors brewery was founded in 1859 at the same time around when gold was discovered in the clear creek canyon.
+The Coors Brewery was founded in 1859 at the same time when gold was discovered in the Clear Creek Canyon.
 Golden City was the terrestrial capital of Colorado from 1862 to 1867.
-At that point in time, the population comprised only around a thousand people.
+Then, the population comprised only around a thousand people.
 Today, it has hiked to more than twenty thousand.

 In the mountains just west of Denver, Lariat Loop welcomes you to discover a history of treasures.
 Along this 40-mile picturesque route connecting the communities of Golden, Morrison, and Evergreen, relive the thrill of motor traveling.

 The 5-mile Lariat Trail, which crosses Lookout Mountain, is a remarkable marvel of engineering that equally challenges thrill-seeking car drivers and cyclists.

 Visitors exploring the foothills, canyons, and meadows around the Loop will find dozens of open space parks, museums, and other cultural sites.